The President's Message

 I want to take this opportunity to again state unequivocally that the University of Hartford strongly condemns all forms of discrimination, bias, racism, bigotry, and hate.
 Our Values Statement underscores our commitment to diversity and inclusion.
 The statement is designed to be both descriptive and aspirational.
 It is who we are and who we aspire to be.
 The University of Hartford continues to work on creating a welcoming, safe, and supportive community for all students, staff, and faculty.
 We need to talk to each other and listen to each other.
 We need to recognize, acknowledge, and then work to eradicate inequity and injustice.

-As Executive Director, Christine reports to the President of the University.
-In this role, she works collaboratively with institutional leadership, departments and unit heads, along with other stakeholders to proactively ebbed diversity, equity, and inclusion strategic goals, programming, and initiatives in all areas of the University, while fostering and affirming a campus culture of equity and inclusion for all students, faculty, and staff.
+As Assistant Vice President for Diversity, Equity, and Community Engagement, Christine reports to the President of the University.
+In this role, she works collaboratively with institutional leadership, departments and unit heads, along with other stakeholders to proactively embed diversity, equity, inclusion, and social justice strategic goals, programming, and initiatives in all areas of the University, while fostering and affirming a campus culture of equity and inclusion for all students, faculty, and staff.

-She serves as Co-Chair for the President’s Steering Committee on Diversity, Equity, and Inclusion, and Chair of the President’s Community Advisory Council.
+She serves as Co-Chair for the President’s Steering Committee on Diversity, Equity, and Inclusion, and Co-Chair of the President’s Community Advisory Council.

 Christine Grant has been with the University for over 26 years.
-A member of the National Association of Diversity Officers in Higher Education (NADOHE), Grant holds a M.A. in degree in Organizational Development from the University of Hartford, and B.S. from the University of Bridgeport.
+A member of the National Association of Diversity Officers in Higher Education (NADOHE), Grant holds a M.A. in Organizational Development from the University of Hartford, and a B.S. from the University of Bridgeport.

 Jane Horvath is associate professor of economics and directs the economics and political economy programs for the College of Arts & Sciences.
 In that capacity she oversees the curriculum for the BA in economics and in political economy, serves as academic advisor to majors and minors in the two programs, and oversees the programs in collaboration with her colleagues in the Department of Politics and Government in the College of Arts & Sciences and with the economists in the Department of Economics, Finance, and Insurance in the Barney School of Business.